Copy Constructors and Operators

 These default implementations simply iterate through all the member variables and call the copy constructor or copy assignment operator associated with their respective types.
 This process respects any custom implementations we've provided for those types.

 For example, below we define a Party struct that contains Player objects.
-The Party class uses the default copy functions, whilst Player has provided custom implementations.
+The Party class does not define a copy constructor or assignment operator, so it just uses the default implementations provided by the compiler.

-When we copy Party objects, the custom Player copy constructor and assignment operators are automatically invoked when appropriate:
+However, when we copy Party objects, these default functions still respect the custom Player copy constructor and assignment operators that we defined:

 #include <iostream>